logo for pulau-pangkor.com

 Turtles in Malaysia

-Pusat Penetasan Penyu.
-Turtles in Malaysia are still quite common.
+Near Segari, not far from Pulau Pangkor is a turtle farm: Pusat Penetasan Penyu.
+Turtles in Malaysia are still reasonable common.
 That is to say, they are still to be found in the wild.
 There are two kinds of turtles in Malaysia: land and marine turtles.
-When I am going around on my bicycle, I do sometimes find land turtles but they are hard to spot since they're small, about 10 to 15 cm.
+I have seen them when diving at Pulau Sembilan, not far from the Turtle Management Center.
+That said, turtles are in danger.
+And stations like this are essential in protecting this amazing and ancient animal.

 Turtle Breeding Station in Segari